vignif/eng_4/README.md

 - random_robot
   - /hri_engage/decisions, engage_msgs/RobotDecision - the decision made
   - /hri_engage/decision_states, engage_msgs/RobotStateDecision - the state used to make the decision
+- simple_target
+  - /hri_engage/decisions, engage_msgs/HeuristicDecision - the decision made
+  - /hri_engage/decision_states, engage_msgs/HeuristicStateDecision - the state used to make the decision

 If decisions are executed using one of the controller scripts written for the Pal ARI, then the following topics are also published to: